FaiblUG/LcnWYSIHTML5Bundle/README.md

 ### Use custom Stylsheets and Javascripts for advanced customizations

-You can configure the included assets to achieve any configuration provided by WYSIHTML5.
+You can configure the included assets to achieve any configuration provided by the wysihtml editor.
-For more details, consult the [documentation](https://github.com/xing/wysihtml5).
+For more details, consult the [documentation](http://wysihtml.com/).

 ```twig
 parameters: